unbit/uwsgi-docs/Options.rst

 ``flags``: UWSGI_OPT_MASTER

-attach a command/daemon to the master process managed by a pidfile (the command has to NOT daemonize)
+``help``: attach a command/daemon to the master process managed by a pidfile (the command has to NOT daemonize)

 legion-attach-daemon
 ********************